zachvalenta/jvns.ca/content/post/2018-07-24-ip-addresses---routing.markdown

   talked about before with containers) to talk to the public internet.
 The way this works in AWS is you set up a NAT gateway/internet gateway which will rewrite your packets for you.
 * IPsec: [VPC peering](https://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html).
 This
-  isn't really the same thing (peering connections aren't encrypted!), but it does give you a way to set up private connections between two different VPCs and I think it's useful in some of the same scenarios.
+  isn't really the same thing (peering connections are only encrypted for cross-region traffic), but it does give you a way to set up private connections between two different VPCs and I think it's useful in some of the same scenarios.